ericcombiolab/stDyer/README.md

 python run.py experiment=example.yaml
 ```

-The predicted spatial domain labels will be saved to logs/logger_logs folder.
+The predicted spatial domain labels will be saved to anndata(.h5ad) files in logs/logger_logs folder.
+The raw predicted spatial domain labels is in adata.obs["pred_labels"].
+The autoencoder refined labels is in adata.obs["mlp_fit"].

+The detected spatially variable genes will be saved in adata.uns["svg_dict"].

 You can override any parameter from command line like this